ArchitecturalDogSoftware/1N4/README.md

 - `DEVELOPMENT_CHANNEL_ID` - The bot's 'development channel',
   which is where things like error logs are sent.
   1N4 assumes that the given channel is within the guild specified by `DEVELOPMENT_GUILD_ID`
+- `ENCRYPTION_KEY` - The password used for encrypting and decrypting sensitive files.

 ## Contributing